mikecotrone/DropboxAPI/README.md

 Version: 1.0.1

-Licensed: BSD-3-Clause - Use at your own risk
+Licensed: BSD-3-Clause - Please use at your own risk

 What is this Project?